shellhue/YOLOv3/README.md

 ## Introduction
 YOLOv3 is implemented with keras backed by tensorflow.

-The test environment is
+YOLOv3 has been tested with environment:

 	- Python 3.6.5
 	- Keras 2.2.4
 	- tensorflow 1.10

 ---